Yash1050/Pattern-Recognition-Classification/README.md

 3. Retrieves relevant context from the Qdrant knowledge base
 4. Processes retrieved chunks (cleaning, deduplication, ordering, merging)
 5. Generates factually grounded answers using GPT-4o-mini
+6. Uses a hybrid failure detector (rules + LLM verifier) to decide if grounding is insufficient
-6. Falls back to general knowledge if retrieved context is insufficient
+7. Falls back to general knowledge if retrieved context is insufficient

 ### Components